kromabyte/weather_now/README.md

 3. **Change Mesure Units:** A feature that I find subtle but very important, is the color change that occurs when clicking on the temperature unit sign in the top of the page to indicate which mesure unit is being used, Celsius or Fahrenheit, and also change the temperature mesure unit sign in the weather information section without refresh the page, this characteristic was made using some Javascript logic staments like "if" and "else" to modify the behavior of some element depending on certain logic, and Javascript elements like the "eventListener" for the click event, the "getElementById" to get the element by id and change the color of the element and the "innerHtml" to change the text inside the element, in this case change the mesure units from Celsius (C) to Fahrenheit(F) or vice versa in the weather information section.

-4. **User Registration:** In the back-end, the Django framework was use to create the application and the database, database was created using Python and django models to be used to store the credentials and information of the user account.
+4. **User Registration:** On the back-end, the Django framework was used to create the application and the database, the database was created using Python and django models to store user account information and credentials.

 5. **Responsive design:** The application use the Bootstrap framework to make the application responsive and easy to use in any device, its responsive design allows you to enjoy the same level of functionality and accuracy whether you're on a desktop, tablet, or smartphone.